harumuki/thorsten-hans.com/_posts/2018-12-06-azuread-pod-identity-in-aks-a-journey-to-integrate-azure-key-vault.md

 This is the first of two separate articles, that will guide you through the complete setup and configuration process to integrate *Azure Kubernetes Services* and *Azure Key Vault* securely without leaking essential data about your *Service Principal*.

-If you don’t know *Azure Key Vault* yet, [check out this post]({{" integrating-azure-keyvault-with-azure-container-services" | abbsolute_url }}).
-There is also a quick Key Vault introduction and some scripts that ensure you’re up and running.
+If you don't know *Azure Key Vault* yet, [check out this post]({{" integrating-azure-keyvault-with-azure-container-services" | abbsolute_url }}).
+There is also a quick Key Vault introduction and some scripts that ensure you're up and running.

-At this point, you should have basic knowledge about Azure Key Vault and it’s time to look into some new stuff, created by the Azure Team and the community.
+At this point, you should have basic knowledge about Azure Key Vault and it's time to look into some new stuff, created by the Azure Team and the community.

 ## Azure AD Pod Identity